flum1025/adage/README.md

 ### API

 Add files to `apis/` you can create web api for use on the page.
-Web api in `apis/` folder automatically `/api` namespace.
+Web api in `apis/` folder have a `/api` namespace.
 You can add authentication by enclosing it with `if (req.requireAuth(res)){}`.
 Error message is returned automatically

 ```js